TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Bohemia Obscura — For real beer lovers who want to go beyond the typical offerings with something easy to find, Bohemia is the clear winner.
 German immigrants developed this tasty bock-style beer, and has tremendous depth compared to its peers on the shelf.
 It also has more alcohol, at 5.3%.

 Any of the three Bohemia styles available in bars and restaurants will often be the most expensive beer, but only by a few pesos, so it’s worth the upgrade.
-Expect to pay 14-15 pesos a bottle (a shade over a dollar) in convenience stores, less by the bottle if you buy a six-pack.
-The main drawback of Bohemia is that it isn’t available in returnable bottles, so drinking this is not helping Mexico’s mounting garbage problem.
+Expect to pay a bit over a dollar in convenience stores, less by the bottle if you buy a six-pack.
+The main drawback of Bohemia is that it isn't available in returnable bottles, so drinking this is not helping Mexico’s mounting garbage problem.

 Negra Modelo — The other true 5.3% alcohol premium beer, this fine malty brew is familiar to many Americans as it’s a staple in Mexican restaurants.
 It’s a sweetish, smoky dark beer that goes well with spicy and hearty Mexican food and is interesting on its own — no lime required.
 It’s the only dark beer you’ll frequently find on tap — including at the higher-end all-inclusive resorts.